usc-sail/tiles-dataset-release/src/feature_processing/README.md

 All of the code used to convert the raw sensor data into the published dataset format is provided here.
 The code is provided as documentation for reproducibility and curious investigators, but the fully processed dataset is conveniently available for download at <https://tiles-data.isi.edu>.

 The processing is split into three stages:

- - Stage 1: Raw JSON format conversion to tabular CSV format
+ - Stage 1: Raw JSONL format conversion to tabular CSV format
  - Stage 2: Preprocessing to fix or mark artifacts in the data
  - Stage 3: Feature extraction